 When hanging drywall, you use either drywall screws or nails to do it.
 They have a specific application.
 Screws are superior to nails, though, because they are easily removed and better fasten the drywall to the studs.

-Some of the tools you need for drywall work are used elsewhere, such as a power drill, utility knife and tape measure.
-Some are especially designed for drywall, though.
-These include drywall knives, jacks and troughs.
+Some of the tools you need for drywall work are used elsewhere, such as a power drill, utility knife, and tape measure.
+Some are specially designed for drywall, though.
+These include drywall knives, jacks, and troughs.
 Knives come in many sizes.
-They are flat and of various widths, resembling larger, fanned out putty knives.
+They are flat and of various widths, resembling larger, fanned-out putty knives.
 Drywall jacks are used to support drywall when hanging it on a ceiling.
 A drywall trough is a stainless steel pan used to hold drywall mud.